pjaselin/Cubist/docs/getting_started/installation.rst

 GitHub
 ------

-The source code can be found on `GitHub <https://github.com/pjaselin/Cubist>`_ and can be installed from source using the following command:
+The source code can be found on `GitHub <https://github.com/pjaselin/Cubist>`_ and the package can be installed from source using the following command:

 .. code-block:: shell